kuamatzin/price-tracker-gas-stations/docs/prd/epic-2-core-laravel-api-business-logic.md

 4: Rate limit headers (X-RateLimit-Limit, X-RateLimit-Remaining) included in all responses
 5: Comprehensive error messages with clear problem descriptions and solution hints
 6: API health dashboard showing endpoint status and response times

+## Story 2.7: Multi-Station Backend Support

+As a multi-station owner,
+I want to manage multiple fuel stations from my account, so that I can monitor and control all my locations from a single platform.

+### Acceptance Criteria

+1: User model supports many-to-many relationship with stations through user_stations pivot table
+2: POST /api/v1/stations/assign endpoint allows users to add existing stations to their account
+3: DELETE /api/v1/user-stations/{numero} endpoint removes station assignment from user
+4: Station roles implemented (owner, manager, viewer) with appropriate permissions
+5: All pricing, alert, and analytics endpoints filter data based on selected station_numero
+6: GET /api/v1/user/stations returns list of all stations assigned to authenticated user
+7: Station access validation middleware ensures users can only access their assigned stations
+8: Default station selection logic when user has multiple stations